3,515 views

 This panoramic view of the Himalayas from Auli is gobsmackingly stunning

 The next day, we moved to our next base camp at Ghangaria at an altitude of 10,000 feet.
 Tummies fueled and luggage packed, we boarded the bus by 8 am.
 After a scenic 20-km drive, we arrived at Govind Ghat, home to one of the most beautiful and religiously acclaimed Gurudwaras in India.
 We visited the Gurudwara to pay our respects and partake in the Langar (meal served at the community kitchen).
-There are plenty of hotels and homestays in Govindhat for those who want to spend a day here.
+There are plenty of hotels and homestays in Govindghat for those who want to spend a day here.
 After a delicious meal, we embarked on a rather tough 13-km trek to Ghangaria which takes 7-8 hours.
 This route has religious significance for Sikhs as they visit Shri Hemkund Sahib, a world famous Sikh pilgrimage center.
 We reached the village by 4.30 pm and checked into our accommodation, which was our base for the next 3 days.

 A truly magical view of the mountains from above the clouds at Ghangaria